-b. shall ensure that new development is designed in keeping with the Formatted: Font: Bold traditional character of the Town in a manner that both preserves the Formatted: Font: Bold traditional community image and enhances their sense of place within the Town; c. shall promote the improvement of the physical character , appearance and Formatted: Font: Bold safety of the Town in neighbourhoods and throughout the public realm including, but not limited to, streetscapes, civic spaces, and parks; Formatted: Font: Bold d. shall encourage tree retention or tree planting and replacement; Formatted: Font: Bold e. shall encourage design that considers, and wherever possible continues, existing and traditional street patterns and neighbourhood structure; and f. shall ensure that new development incorporates Low Impact Design (LID) Formatted: Font: Bold in accordance with other policies of this Plan, which are applied to minimize runoff at source, including increased pervious cover, disconnection of impervious areas from the storm sewer system, cisterns for collection of roof runoff, grassed swales, green roofs, and bioretention areas.
-3. sures shall be taken to ensure that the permitted uses address compatibility adjacent land uses.
-Adequate separation distances, buffering or screening be provided between any uses where land use conflicts might be expected, as the provision of grass strips and appropriate planting of trees and bs, berms or fence screening, and other means as appropriate. fications to building orientation may also represent appropriate buffering sures.
-4. development shall protect, retain, and where appropriate, create views and Formatted: Font: Bold s to prominent buildings and features including, but not limited to, important • c and institutional buildings, the waterfront, natural features, and cultural Formatted: Font: Bold age resources.
-5. developments shall be compatibly scaled and designed to enhance the Formatted: Font: Bold ^ - acter of the area.
-Formatted: Font: Bold 6. etscaping that reflects the intended character of the Town shall be Formatted: Font: Bold uraged.
-In particular, contextually appropriate streetscaping and public n features shall be required in the Downtown and Waterfront Area.
-7. Town, in consultation with a development proponent(s), shall define a style Formatted: Font: Bold reet furnishing that should include shared and accessible bicycle racks, ) garb age and recycling receptacles, benches, and street lamps to be used in a new development.
-Formatted: Font: Bold 8.
-A hig th quality of park and open space design shall be strongly encouraged.
-The Formatted: Font: Bold land for parkland dedication shall be carefully selected to facilitate its use as a cent ral focal point for new or existing neighbourhoods.
-9. Publ ic art in the Town shall generally be encouraged to incorporate themes supp orting and promoting local history, civic pride, businesses and technology. provision of public art in the Downtown and Waterfront Area shall be uraged, particularly with larger development proposals.
-The Town may Formatted: Font: Bold cons ider granting increases in height or density for a particular development Formatted: Font: Bold proposal in exchange for the provision of public art, in accordance with Section 6.3.3.
+- shall ensure that new development is designed in keeping with the traditional character of the Town in a manner that both preserves their traditional community image and enhances their sense of place within the Town; - c. shall promote the improvement of the physical character, appearance and safety of the Town in neighbourhoods and throughout the public realm including, but not limited to, streetscapes, civic spaces, and parks; - d. shall encourage tree retention or tree planting and replacement; - e. shall encourage design that considers, and wherever possible continues, existing and traditional street patterns and neighbourhood structure; and - f. shall ensure that new development incorporates Low Impact Design (LID) in accordance with other policies of this Plan, which are applied to minimize runoff at source, including increased pervious cover, disconnection of impervious areas from the storm sewer system, cisterns for collection of roof runoff, grassed swales, green roofs, and bioretention areas. - 3.
+Measures shall be taken to ensure that the permitted uses address compatibility with adjacent land uses.
+Adequate separation distances, buffering or screening shall be provided between any uses where land use conflicts might be expected, such as the provision of grass strips and appropriate planting of trees and shrubs, berms or fence screening, and other means as appropriate.
+Modifications to building orientation may also represent appropriate buffering measures. - 4.
+New development protect, retain, and where appropriate, create views and vistas to prominent buildings and features including, but not limited to, important public and institutional buildings, natural features, and cultural heritage resources. - 5.
+Infill developments be compatibly scaled and designed to enhance the character of the area. - 6.
+Streetscaping that reflects the intended character of the Town shall be encouraged.
+In particular, contextually appropriate streetscaping and public realm features shall be required in the Downtown and Waterfront Area. - 7.
+The Town, in consultation with a development proponent(s), shall define a style of street furnishing that should include shared and accessible bicycle racks, garbage and recycling receptacles, benches, and street lamps to be used in a new development. - 8.
+A high quality of park and open space design shall be strongly encouraged.
+The land for parkland dedication shall be carefully selected to facilitate its use as a central focal point for new or existing neighbourhoods. - 9.
+Public art in the Town shall generally be encouraged to incorporate themes supporting and promoting local history, civic pride, businesses and technology.
+The provision of public art in the Downtown and Waterfront Area shall be encouraged, particularly with larger development proposals.
+The Town may consider granting increases in height or density for a particular development proposal in exchange for the provision of public art, in accordance with Section 6.3.3.